okdiplodok/Annotator-instructions/Video_subs.md

 	<li>Watch the video fragment until the end and read the subtitle.</li>
 	<li>If there is &nbsp;only <strong><u>one face</u></strong> which appears in the video fragment, evaluate the emotion of the fragment and select the appropriate emotion label.</li>
 	<li>If there is <u><strong>more than one face</strong></u> appearing in the video fragment or <u><strong>no face</strong></u> at all, tick the corresponding boxes in the questionnaire ("More than one visible face" or "No face in the whole video").</li>
-	<li>If you see a blend of different emotions in one fragment (for example, surprise on the face or in the text is replaced by anger), chose the option "Multiple (non-neutral) emotions".&nbsp;</li>
+	<li>If you see a blend of different emotions in one fragment (for example, surprise on the face or in the text is replaced by anger), choose the option "Multiple (non-neutral) emotions".&nbsp;</li>
   <li>If you think that there are <strong><u>multiple people</u></strong> speaking in the text fragment, tick the corresponding box in the questionnaire ("Multiple people talking in the sub").</li>
 	<li>Sometimes when the video is too short (i.e. less than 2 seconds), the video player does not show the picture at all.
 If you see a white screen through the whole video fragment, tick "Problems with video playback".&nbsp;</li>
   <li>Due to some possible errors in my preprocessing, an empty subtitle or a subtitle with a word part that does not make any sense might appear on the screen.
 If this happens, tick the "No text in the annotation object" box.</li>